Online Dating: Ratings of Sources

 Rachel Balik and Robert Leshner chronicle their time using five popular dating apps, from their initial searches to any resulting dates, including how well-suited their matches ended up being.
 The candid and often humorous reviews give great insight into how these apps work, though it's unwise to make any sweeping generalizations based on two users' experiences.

 This roundup compares 15 popular dating apps.
 While the reviews aren't in depth and likely don't involve real-world testing, they are a helpful starting point for anyone overwhelmed by the number of dating apps on the market.

 This roundup focuses on 18 of the most interesting niche dating sites.
 The blurbs are short and humorous, but tell readers little practical information on each service beyond who should use it.

-SiteJabber.com includes users' reviews of eight mainstream dating sites; there are separate pages for reviews of Asian, Latina, same-sex and senior sites.
+SiteJabber.com includes users' reviews of 10 mainstream dating sites and apps; there are separate pages for reviews of Asian, Latina, same-sex and senior sites.
 Reviews rate each site on a 5-star scale.
-However, like most user reviews of dating sites, they are overwhelmingly negative, with most focusing on problems with scams and subscription renewals.
+However, like most user reviews of dating sites, many are overwhelmingly negative, with most focusing on problems with scams and subscription renewals.

 DatingSitesReviews.com hosts a collection of user reviews on a wide range of dating sites.
 More popular sites may have more than 100 reviews, while niche sites may only have a couple.
 Reviews rate each site on a 5-star scale.
 Again, we see a lot of negativity due to some of the inherent problems in online dating.